John McCain’s Parting Gift to His Nation

 The cathedral resounded with thousands of voices, then echoing stillness.

 The rhetoric was not epic, but it was powerful.
-The 44th president told the mourners that when John McCain immediately and firmly rebuked the woman who insisted that Obama was a foreigner, McCain was not standing up for him so much as for America.
-When George W. Bush said that we can hear John McCain whispering over our shoulders, “America is better than this,” he did so with a gleam in the eye and a fierceness in the voice which left unspoken the words, “and we are.”
+The 44th president told the mourners that when John McCain immediately and firmly rebuked the woman who insisted that Barack Obama was a foreigner, McCain was not standing up for him so much as for America.
+When George W. Bush said that we can hear McCain whispering over our shoulders, “America is better than this,” he did so with a gleam in the eye and a fierceness in the voice which left unspoken the words and we are.

 The ceremony was not, however, in the end directed against Trump, and it was not even primarily about John McCain.
 It was, rather, in a patriot’s last act for his country, about America.
 All politics is theater, which is why Shakespeare is a better guide for us than equations in learned journals of political science.
 This was high drama, conceived and conducted as a statement and a gift.
 It celebrated bipartisanship, service, generosity of spirit, patriotism, moderation, and self-sacrifice.
-The word “senator” comes directly from the Roman republic, unlike “representative” or “president,” so it is unsurprising the Roman virtues were on display: dignity, gravity, authority, fidelity, family.
+The word senator comes directly from the Roman republic, unlike representative or president, so it is unsurprising that the Roman virtues were on display: dignity, gravity, authority, fidelity, family.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.